-In September, the number one feast of Finnish design, the annual Helsinki Design Awards Gala, will again award Finnish designers and design-influential companies and communities.
-A jury consisting of seven professionals is to select the winners in four different categories: the Product, the Design Deed, the Talent of the Year and the Lifetime award as well as the Audience Choice.
+In September, the number one celebration of Finnish design, the annual Helsinki Design Awards, will again award Finnish designers and design-influential companies and communities.
+A jury consisting of six professionals is to select the winners in four different categories: the Product, the Design Deed, the Talent of the Year and the Lifetime award as well as the Audience Choice.

 Helsinki Design Awards recognizes designers as well as organizations and innovations that have promoted design during the year.
 In the spirit of the Helsinki Design Week 2019 theme, Learning Climate, the finalists will be chosen with focus on sustainability and the development and promotion of environment-friendly solutions.
 The winners will be chosen by a jury of professionals consisting of design historian Kaisu Savola, Jussi Impiö of Demos Helsinki, curator Suvi Saloniemi, professor Yrjö Sotamaa, designer Aleksi Kuokka and Helsinki Design Week founder and director Kari Korkman.